zegami/zegami-cli/README.md

 ## Login
 The login command promtps for username and password which is then used to retrieve a long-lived API token which can be used for subsequent requests.
 The token is stored in a file in the currenet users data directory.
-Once retrieved all subsequest commands will use the stored token, unless it is specifically overridden wiht the `--token` option
+Once retrieved all subsequent commands will use the stored token, unless it is specifically overridden with the `--token` option
 ```
 zeg login
 ```